-Russia continues to step up assault on Ukraine with massive missile barrage
+Russia continues to step up assault on Ukraine with missile barrage

 ‘Terrorist attack’

-The latest escalation in the war began at 11pm on Thursday, when Russia launched a major drone and missile raid across Ukraine, killing at least 31 and injuring about 160 people.
-The Ukrainian Armed Forces said it had never seen so many locations attacked simultaneously.
+The latest escalation in the war began late on Thursday, when Russia launched a drone and missile attack across Ukraine, killing at least 31 and injuring about 160 people.
+The Ukrainian forces said they had never seen so many locations attacked simultaneously.

-On Saturday, Ukraine hit back on Russian soil, shelling the border city of Belgorod.
-Russia reported that more than two dozen people had been killed, including five children.
+On Saturday, Ukraine shelled the border city of Belgorod.
+Russia said more than two dozen people had been killed, including five children, in the shelling.
 Ukraine’s officials have not accepted responsibility for a series of strikes on Russian territory.

-Describing the assault on Belgorod as a “terrorist attack”, Putin vowed to mete out punishment during a visit to a military hospital on Monday.
-By this point, Russia had already rung in the new year by launching a record number of 90 Shahed-style drones on Ukraine.
+Describing the assault on Belgorod as a “terrorist attack”, Putin pledged to mete out punishment during a visit to a military hospital on Monday.
+By this point, Russia had already rung in the new year by launching a record 90 Shahed-style drones towards Ukraine.

-Most of the drones were downed by Ukrainian forces, but at least five were reportedly killed and eight injured in the Black Sea port city of Odesa.
+Most of the drones were downed by Ukrainian forces, but five people were reportedly killed and eight injured in the Black Sea port city of Odesa.

 The increased intensity of the war could yet help Ukraine’s drive to convince its partners of the dangers posed by Russia and the need to send more funding and weapons.

+Following Tuesday’s attacks, Kyiv reiterated its desperate need.
+Ukraine’s Ministry of Foreign Affairs issued a statement urging faster supplies of air defence systems, combat drones, and long-range missiles.

+Foreign Minister Dmytro Kuleba called on European allies to cease contact with Russian diplomats and to transfer frozen Russian assets to serve Ukraine’s needs.

-Amid Tuesday’s barrage, Poland, which last week reported that a Russian missile had briefly passed through its airspace, said that it had mobilised two pairs of F-16 fighter jets and an air tanker.
+Amid Tuesday’s barrage, Poland, which last week reported that a Russian missile had briefly passed through its airspace, said it had mobilised two pairs of F-16 fighter jets and an air tanker.
+Later, the planes returned to the base, judging that the threat had diminished.

 NATO Secretary-General Jens Stoltenberg said the alliance is monitoring the situation and communicating with Polish officials.